About Hummingbird Natives

 Partial Sun:

-3-6 hours of direct sunlight per day
+3-6 hours of direct sunlight per day, not necessarily consecutive.

 Emphasis is on the sun the area receives